 Medicaid, also known as Medical Assistance, provides assistance for paying the costs of long term nursing home stays.
 It is available for both individuals and married couples.
-There are many requirements the II must meet before being deemed eligible for Medicaid benefits – including income and asset limitations.
-The Commonwealth only looks at the income of the II.
-If the gross income is less than $2,349/month, then he is permitted to retain $8,000 of countable assets.
-If the gross income is $2,349 or more/month, then he is permitted to retain $2,400 of countable assets.
+There are many requirements the applicant must meet before being deemed eligible for Medicaid benefits – including income and asset limitations.
+Depending upon the gross income, an applicant is permitted to retain $2,400 or $8,000 of countable assets.
 However, not all assets are “countable” assets.
 For instance, in most circumstances, the primary residence does not count as an asset.

 There are also laws and regulations in place to protect the community spouse by ensuring that they have sufficient assets and income to maintain their lifestyle.
 If you and/or your spouse’s assets are over the limit, those extra resources must be “spend down”.
 However, that “spend-down” is not limited to paying the nursing home.